Bromvlieg/gm_bromsock/README.md

 Create()
 -- this creates the socket object prematurely.
 This is required if you want to use SetOption BEFORE you use listen/bind/connect.

+Accept()
+-- [callback] do bind & listen before calling Accept for incomming connections

+Connect(ip, port)
+-- [callback] get error message using GetLastError if fail.

 ReceiveFrom([bytecount], [ip], [port])
--- if no bytecount is given (or nil), it'll receive one diagram.
+-- [callback] if no bytecount is given (or nil), it'll receive one diagram.
 If ip and port also supplied it'll try to receive from that addr.

 Receive([bytecount])
--- returns packet or false. if no bytecount is given, it will internally call receive(4), read an int from that, and then receive the result of that int.
+-- [callback] if no bytecount is given, it will internally call receive(4), read an int from that, and then receive the result of that int.

 ReceiveUntil(str)
--- Reads until that string is encountered. ex: "\r\n". the search string will be included in the result you get back at the receive callback
+-- [callback] Reads until that string is encountered. ex: "\r\n". the search string will be included in the result you get back at the receive callback

 SendTo(packet, ip, port)
--- Send packet to ip:port.
-Returns nothing, this uses the callback/threading system.
-Setting a callback is not required for this one.
+-- [callback] Send packet to ip:port

 Send(packet, [dontsendlength])
--- if dontsendlength is true, it WILL NOT add an int in front of the packet to indicate how large the incoming data is. use true if you want to communicate with anything that does not use this way of packeting
+-- [callback] if dontsendlength is true, it WILL NOT add an int in front of the packet to indicate how large the incoming data is. use true if you want to communicate with anything that does not use this way of packeting

 -- Implemented and functional meta methods:
 __eq